-South Gloucestershire Council Policy states: "A complaint may become vexatious when it has been properly considered and dealt with, but the Complainant is not prepared to accept the conclusion or persists in making the same or substantially the same complaint.
+A complaint may become vexatious when it has been properly considered and dealt with, but the Complainant is not prepared to accept the conclusion or persists in making the same or substantially the same complaint.
 Continuing with such complaints can unreasonably take up time and resources and detract from the responsibility to others in the school community.
-If the Chair of Governors judges that a complaint has become vexatious, advice will be sought from the relevant officer in the Education Service.
+If the Chair of Governors judges that a complaint has become vexatious he/she will inform the complainant in writing of this, stating that the matter is now closed.